oskariorg/oskari-docs/md/documentation/bundles/framework/publisher2.md

  - id is the Oskari class name
  - name is used as part of the localization key (see below)
  - config is the tool configuration
+* getValues(): This is used to gather selected values.

 ```javascript
 getTool: function() {